Finance Certificate in Corporate Finance

 For all companies, from startups to major multinationals, corporate financial management is a key ingredient to success.
-Firms that effectively manage assets and liabilities to meet corporate objectives in an uncertain and ever-changing economic environment often gain a competitive edge over those that don’t.
+Firms that effectively manage assets and liabilities to meet corporate objectives in an uncertain and ever-changing economic environment often gain a competitive edge.
 Core knowledge of corporate finance is vital for entrepreneurs, early-career professionals who are targeting a more strategic role within their firm, and those who seek to advise large or small companies within the financial industry.

 The Certificate in Corporate Finance is designed to provide you with critical skills and insights into the corporate financial decision-making process.
 You will learn to analyze and interpret financial statements and gain an understanding of key corporate financial functions, such as liquidity, working capital, and financing decisions.
 You will apply techniques such as discounted cash flow and weighted average cost of capital metrics to value businesses and projects.
 Instructors with years of hands-on corporate finance experience will guide you in your course work and provide relevant case studies with which you can immediately apply your new skills to solve real-world problems.

-This demanding certificate program is structured to deliver the key corporate finance tools you will find invaluable as you launch your career in this new strategic direction.
-The Certificate consists of two required foundational courses and two electives, and it is expected to take up to two semesters to complete.
+This certificate program is structured to deliver the key corporate finance tools you will find invaluable as you begin or advance your career.
+The certificate consists of two required foundational courses and two electives, and it is expected to take up to two semesters to complete.

 For questions about the program, please contact firstname.lastname@example.org.

 - Knowledge of the nature and role of a corporation and its financial management decision-making process.